250g Of Flour In Ml

 3. Avoid Scooping Directly from the Bag: Scooping directly from the bag often leads to significantly more flour than intended.

 4. Consider Flour Type: Keep in mind that the volume-to-weight ratio will vary slightly depending on the flour type.
-For example, 250g of bread flour will occupy a slightly smaller volume than 250g of cake flour.
+To give you an idea, 250g of bread flour will occupy a slightly smaller volume than 250g of cake flour.

 5. Account for Environmental Factors: Humidity can affect the weight and volume of flour.
 In humid conditions, flour might absorb more moisture, impacting its weight.